learn-academy-2019-echo/high-low-activity-yumi-lisa/README.md

   constructor(props){
     super(props)
     this.state = {
-      answer: null
+      secretNumber: null
     }
   }

   getAnswer = () => {
-    //This is where you will write your Magic 8 Ball code return "The Magic 8 ball answer"
+    //This is where you will write your High Low code return "The Secret Number"
   }

   handleSubmit = () =>{
-    const answer = this.getAnswer()
+    const secretNumber = this.getAnswer()
-    this.setState({answer: answer})
+    this.setState({secretNumber : secretNumber})
   }

   render(){
     return (
       <div>
-        <h1>Magic 8 Ball</h1>
+        <h1>High Low Guessing Game</h1>
         <input
           type='text'
         />